 3 Tip: create different teams based on conversation topics.

 If you have a SaaS, I suggest you start with at least 3 teams:

 I strongly suggest adopting also the SaaS churn reduction strategy and create a churn team as we have.

-Creating a help center where your users can find out their answers without reaching out will make them feel smart and you will save your customer support team a ton of time.
+Creating a self-service help center where your users can find out their answers without reaching out will make them feel smart and you will save your customer support team a ton of time.

 Would you save 60% of your customer support messages?

 This is the actual Help Desk Insights in our SaaS: